-Will I receive enough certification hours from IMC to be eligible for the National Certification Exam and/or the Indiana State Certification?
+Will I receive enough certification hours from IWC to be eligible for the National Certification Exam and/or the Indiana State Certification?

 Absolutely.
-You will find that Indiana Massage College (Indiana College of Sports & Medical Massage LLC on the chart below) meets and exceeds every area of national examination & state certification requirements.
+You will find that Indiana Wellness College (Indiana College of Sports & Medical Massage LLC on the chart below) meets and exceeds every area of national examination & state certification requirements.

-What is the instructor-to-student ratio at Indiana Massage College?
+What is the instructor-to-student ratio at Indiana Wellness College?